trothr/vmworkshop/ztrust/trust-models.md

 PGP stands for "Pretty Good Privacy" and was the first asymmetric encryption service widely known to the general public.
-GPG is Gnu Privacy Guard, a popular alternative, fully inter-operabole with PGP.
+GPG is Gnu Privacy Guard, a popular alternative, fully interoperable with PGP.

 All implementations of PGP, including GPG, have the concept of a keyring where you collect the public keys that you will use.
 The structure of the